Page McConnell (album)

-Page McConnell is the self-titled debut album from Phish keyboardist Page McConnell.
+Page McConnell is the debut album from Phish keyboardist Page McConnell.
 It was recorded over a two-year period following the break-up of Phish.
 The album was produced by Bryce Goggin and Jared Slomoff.
 It was released on April 17, 2007.
 The three other members of Phish, Trey Anastasio, Jon Fishman and Mike Gordon, all perform on the album, but the entire band does not appear together on any of the tracks.

 Track listing

+All tracks written by Page McConnell.